 Income-Based Repayment (IBR) is a student loan repayment plan available for FFELP and FDLP borrowers.
-Unlike other repayment plans, IBR establishes a monthly payment that looks at your unique situation by considering your income, family size, and federal student loan debt.
+IBR establishes a monthly payment amount that looks at your unique situation by considering your income, family size, and federal student loan debt.

 You must meet certain criteria in order to qualify for IBR.
 You can use TG's IBR calculator to help you determine if you may be eligible for this program.
 If it appears that you are eligible, the calculator will provide you an estimated monthly payment amount under IBR.